 The 🤖 Robot emoji isn’t hard to spot, it’s a strange and eerie-looking robotic head of square shape with a pair of antennae, bulbs, and other attributes characteristic to robots.
 This type of robot is often seen in classic sci-fi films and cartoons.

 It appears in everything relating to technology, robots, artificial intelligence, science, and so on — for example, conversations about someone’s degree in robotics or computer systems.
-Sometimes, people use it to describe a soulless and emotionless artificial creature, a person so devoid of emotion he or she is like a robot.
+Sometimes, people use it to describe a soulless and emotionless artificial creature, a person so devoid of emotion that they are like a robot.